ukparliament/ontologies/procedure/flowcharts/meta/design-notes/index.md

 * Actualised one or more times, with at least one associated business item having a date in the past or a date of today.

+* Actualised one or more times, with no business item having a date.
+This only applies to 'coming into force steps' where the instrument specifies a condition as a text string rather than a date.

 Current states are determined by actualisation of steps rather than processing of routes and logic.
 These states are indicated visually.

 ##### Potential states of a business step